MartinMuzik/guitarTabPlayer/README.md

  - Tab player
  - Library with tabs
  - Admin
-   - Login
+   - Login - finished
-   - Tab creator
+   - Tab creator - finished
-   - Library management
+   - Library management - finished

 Other features (which may be developed after the main features are done):
  - Tab sheet image generator